amikos-tech/chroma-cookbook/docs/core/resources.md

     to use available tooling to periodically clean your WAL - see [chromadb-ops](https://github.com/amikos-tech/chromadb-ops) for more information.

+### Temporary Disk Space

+Chroma uses temporary storage for its sqlite3 related operations - sorting and buffering large queries.
+By default, SQLite3 uses `/tmp` for temporary storage.

+There are two guidelines to follow:

+- Have enough space if your application intends to make large queries or has multiple concurrent queries.
+- Ensure temporary storage is on a fast disk to avoid performance bottlenecks.

+You can configure the location of sqlite temp files with the `SQLITE_TMPDIR` environment variable.

+!!! tip "SQLite3 Temporary Storage"

+    You can read more about SQLite3 temporary storage in the [SQLite3 documentation](https://www.sqlite.org/tempfiles.html).

 ## CPU

 There are no hard requirements for the CPU, but it is recommended to use as much CPU as you can spare as it directly